On this page:

 Find out if a schedule applies to your property and what it says by creating a Planning Property Report in VicPlan.

-Speak with your local council if you are unsure if a schedule applies to your development.
+Some schedules may operate differently to the process explained on this page.
+Check with your local council if you are unsure if a schedule applies to your proposal and to ensure you follow the correct process.

-If your application meets all the pre-set bushfire protection measures in the schedule, it can be assessed through the Fast Track Pathway.
+If your application meets all the pre-set bushfire protection measures in the schedule, it can be assessed through the BMO schedule pathway.

 Do I have to use the preset bushfire protection measures?